TuDo-Makerspace/Dampflog/README.md

 ### Gate Input

-To add a GATE signal I simply took inspiration from the HOLD switch and added a 3.5mm jack connected to a NMOS transistor in parallel to T3.
-To ensure that the mosfet is always turned off when the jack is not connected, I added a 220k resistor between the gate and source of the mosfet.
-I also added a 10k resistor between the jack tip and the gate of the mosfet to increase the RC constant and thus ensure that accidental voltage spikes cannot fry the MOSFET (ex. when the jack cable is being plugged in).
+To introduce a GATE support, I drew inspiration from the design of the HOLD switch.
+I incorporated a 3.5mm jack, connected to an NMOS transistor positioned in parallel with T3.
+To guarantee that the MOSFET remains consistently off when the jack is not connected, I added a 220k Pull-Down resistor at the gate.

+Additionally, for added protection against accidental voltage spikes (e.g., during jack cable insertion), I integrated a 10k resistor between the jack tip and the MOSFET's gate.
+This arrangement effectively increases the RC constant (C being the MOSFETS capacitance), safeguarding the MOSFET from potential damage.

 SCHEMATIC MOD

 PICTURE OF GATE JACK HERE

-Without spoiling too much, the GATE input has been modified a little later on in the project.
+Without revealing too much ahead, I made some later modifications to the GATE input during the course of the project.

-To test out GATE support, I connected my trusty Arturia Keystep to the GATE input and realized that the oscillator isn't really ideal for GATE input, at least not in a traditional sense.
-See, the oscillator unfortunately has a slight attack duration and short decay time which means it takes a decent amount of time for it to reach its inteded pitch but quickly shuts of once the GATE signal is dropped.
-As a consequence, fast GATE signals don't give the oscillator enough time to reach its pitch and the tone just ends up getting "chopped".
-Thsi is largerly due to the fact that the oscillator relies on RC circuits which by intention take time to charge up.
-I thus found GATE to only be useful in two cases:
+To put the GATE support to the test, I connected my trusyworthy Arturia Keystep to the GATE input, only to discover that the oscillator isn't particularly well-suited for GATE input, at least not in the traditional sense.
+You see, the oscillator exhibits a slight attack duration and a rather brief decay time.
+This means it requires a significant amount of time to reach its intended pitch but quickly ceases once the GATE signal drops.
+Consequently, rapid GATE signals fail to give the oscillator adequate time to achieve its intended pitch, resulting in a somewhat "chopped" tone.
+This behavior is primarily attributed to the fact that the oscillator relies on RC circuits, which are intentionally designed to take time to charge up.

+I still found the GATE input to be genuinely useful in only two scenarios:

-1. When the BPM/tempo is slow enough to allow the oscillator to reach its intended pitch
+    - When the BPM/tempo setting allows the oscillator sufficient time to attain its desired pitch.
-2. To crease a percussion-like choppy sound
+    - When creating a percussive, choppy sound effect.

-I actually found the second case to be a seriously cool unintended feature, especially when the oscillator is capped out so that only the noise in the feedback path is getting gated.
-It gives the device a really rough old-school industrial sound.
-A sample of how this can sound with a bit of distortion, reverb and flanging can be found [here](https://soundcloud.com/user-631734174/dampflog-gate-noise-test).
+Interestingly, I stumbled upon the second scenario as a seriously cool unintended feature.
+It particularly shines when the oscillator is pushed to its limits, allowing only the noise within the feedback path to be gated.
+This makes for a dirty, industrial screechy sound which is great for harsher techno tracks.
+You can explore a sample of this distinctive sound, enhanced with a touch of distortion, reverb, and flanging, by [clicking here](https://soundcloud.com/user-631734174/dampflog-gate-noise-test).

-### Pitch Control

-Let me start of by warning you that Pitch control was by far the most difficult part of this project.
-Hence, this chapter developed into quite the rabbit hole.

-#### Initial Approach
+#### Pitch Control - Initial Approach

 To at least deliver a proof of concept for the end of the Makerthon I had to at least implement some form of half-arsed pitch control.
 For the sake of demonstration I disattached the Pitch potentiometer P1 and soldered in a generic Jellybean transistor in place.
 Then I added a 3.5mm jack for a CV input and simply soldered it with a